 Don’t invest in those short-term solutions.
 Invest in the long lasting, feel good gift of grit.
 Why?
 Because nothing feels better than watching your child overcome a fear, surpass his own expectations or discover he can handle the problems life throws his way.

 This is the second gift we can all give our children.
 It’s a simple gesture that presents itself as a smile when our child walks in the room, an “I appreciate you for…” or an “I’m sorry for acting like…” whenever life gets busy or bustled.
 It’s a decision we make to notice our children as who they are TODAY instead of pushing them to be someone in the future.
 It’s the love we have for them when they are at their worst and the quick forgiveness we show because we appreciate them in our lives – warts and all.

 Gratitude will bloom and the bouquet will decorate our children’s lives even after they have moved out of the house.
 They will go on to appreciate those around them and will notice the small things others do for them.
 In turn, they will continue to bring out smiles and to be there for those who need them.
 Gratitude says, thank you for being who you are — even when you’re whining.
 Gratitude is a choice to focus on the good things about your children because you’re glad they are here.
 Gratitude is the message that says, you bring a lot to this house and you’re a valuable part of this family and I don’t know what I’d do without you and all your brilliance around here.

-So, if you accidentally forgot to deliver one or both of these this holiday season, no worries.
-Both are gifts you can bust out EVERY SINGLE DAY.
-Including today.
+So, remember these gifts during and after this holiday season, as both are gifts you can bust out EVERY SINGLE DAY.

-Have a wonderful week of celebration with your children and look forward to a fresh start in 2014.
+Have a wonderful season of celebration with your families!